-Every student must complete a minimum of 600 hours of practical work before graduation.
+Every student must complete a minimum of 600 hours of practical experience before graduation.
 The nature of the work should form an integral part of a student’s education and career development.
 It, therefore, must contain a good measure of responsibility (e.g., management of programs, systems, equipment, personnel or finances), sound judgment and effective communication and be supportive of the professional career of the student after graduation.
-Work in many facets of industry, government or public service would be acceptable for this requirement.
+Work in many facets of industry, government or public service are acceptable for this requirement.

-Practical experience certificate forms may be obtained from the Registrar’s website and shall be signed by the employer or supervisor.
+Experiences done outside of the ECC programs require the completion of the practical experience certificate form(s).
+This form may be obtained from the Registrar’s website and shall be signed by the employer or supervisor.
 Students should return completed forms to their departmental counsellor’s office.
-The satisfaction or non-satisfaction of this requirement for graduation will be indicated on the student’s grade report in the fourth year winter session as a grade of CR (Credit) or NCR (No Credit).
+The satisfaction or non-satisfaction of this requirement for graduation will be indicated on the student’s grade report in the fourth-year winter session as a grade of CR (Credit) or NCR (No Credit).

-The Professional Engineers of Ontario (PEO) may allow pre-graduation experience to count towards 12 months of the four-year “engineering experience” required for eligibility for the P.Eng. designation.
-For further information visit the PEO website www.peo.on.ca.
-Please note that the records required by the PEO are separate and distinct from the 600 hours practical experience required for completion of a degree program in the Faculty of Applied Science and Engineering.
+The Professional Engineers of Ontario (PEO) may allow pre-graduation experience to count towards 12 months of the four-year “engineering experience” required for eligibility for the PEng designation.
+For further information, visit the PEO website.
+Please note that the records required by the PEO are separate and distinct from the 600 hours practical experience required for completion of a degree program in the Faculty of Applied Science & Engineering.